Toddler not eating – or not eating enough?

 - Set a time limit of about 20 minutes for a meal.
-If your child hasn’t eaten the food, take it away and don’t offer an alternative snack or meal.
+If your toddler hasn’t eaten the food, calmly take it away.
+Don’t offer an alternative snack or meal.
 Just offer regular drinks of water until the next snack or mealtime.

 Serving new foods

-- Serve your child the same foods as the rest of the family.
+- Serve your toddler the same foods as the rest of the family.
 If your toddler sees you eating the food, they’re more likely to try it.
 They’ll also get the nutritional benefits of a wide range of foods, and accept new tastes and textures as part of your family’s eating routine.

 Following your child’s lead

-- Let your child touch, lick and play with food, and expect some mess as they learn to eat.
+- Let your toddler touch, lick and play with food, and expect some messy eating as they learn.